-As early as possible in each project, all contributors will explicitly discuss authorship responsibilities and order of coauthors.
 In general, the first author of a paper or presentation will be the person who drafted the paper text and did most of the research analysis work.
 In cases where two or more people contributed approximately equally, we will pursue co-first authorship and draw lots for author order.
-Except when there is a good reason not to do so, Tamlin should be listed as second author on papers, abstracts, or presentations to which he has contributed and that are primarily the product of our lab.
+Except when there is a good reason not to do so, per his preference, Tamlin should be listed as second author on papers, abstracts, or presentations to which he has contributed and that are primarily the product of our lab.
 Order of coauthors should otherwise generally follow the degree of effort.
 In cases where the paper represents a substantial collaboration with another lab or researcher, we will figure out author order on a case-by-case basis.
 For papers with many coauthors, it may make sense to list the principal authors first, in order of effort, then list all other authors alphabetically.
 The first author will generally be the corresponding author, unless the first author prefers for someone else (e.g. Tamlin) to serve as corresponding author.